 - make sure that the owner is getting accurate readouts of temperature and is able to make adjustments.

-With regular maintenance and professional installation, owners can be confident that when it comes down to whether they should replace or repair their unit, repair will at least be on the table.
+With regular maintenance and professional installation, owners can be confident that when it comes down to whether they should replace or repair their unit, the repair will at least be on the table.

 Repair vs Replacement: The Numbers Game